kiba/Writings/for_science/chp23_vacation.md

 "What are you doing?"
 I whispered quickly before being elbowed by Sasaki.

-"Nice to meet you, I am Eli Berkovitz, billionaire, founder of Berkovitz Space and Berkovitz Electric," the eccentric billionaire introduced himself.
+"Nice to meet you, I am Eli Berkovitz, billionaire and founder of Berkovitz Space and Berkovitz Electric," the eccentric billionaire introduced himself.
 This is it.
-I am meeting the most transformative person of my time.
-He may be imperfect in many respect, but it cannot be denied that his achievements were extraordinary.
-This much, I gathered from the Sidonian knowledge database.
-Even before I have access to that database, I knew that.
-He is one of my personal hero.
+I am meeting the most transformative person of my time, one of my personal hero.

+On the other hand, there's no way I am going to let him know anything about us.

+"What are you doing here checking out an uninhabitated island?
+We chose this island for privacy."

+"James!"
+Diana scolded, more for my tone, than anything else.

+"I wanted to check out deserted island candidates for a secret project I am working on."

+I raised my eyebrow.
+I never heard of the billionaire taking on a project like this before.
+Was it because of the butterfly effect or the timeline was already divergent even before I jumped to their Sidonia?

+"We appreciated it if you left us alone," Sasaki said in a more friendly tone.
+"The whole island for the next two weeks please."

+"Hmm...I could scout the rest of the island without invading your privacy...unless you're three are willing to come on board for dinner?
+You must be very interesting to go that far to vacation on this tiny island."